lw-ci/action-conventional-pull-request/README.md

   # - @commitlint/config-conventional
   base_config: '@commitlint/config-conventional'

-  # Configure path to a custom commitlint javascript config file within the repository
+  # Configure path to a custom commitlint
+  # config file within the repository.
   # This config will be loaded last and take the highest priority.
   # This file must export a commitlint config as the default export
   # Example: ./.github/commitlint.js